 - Catalyze self-sufficiency (for example, microfinance‐related organizations, clean water, medicine, poverty alleviation in all its forms, hunger)

-- Reduce the environmental impact of economic activities (for example, initiatives to reduce global warming due to increased material acquisition, getting the financial services industry to reduce paper usage, encouraging sufficiency in the world’s richest populations to ease environmental and economic strains on its poorest communities)
+- Reduce the environmental impact of economic activities (for example, initiatives to reduce global warming and to reduce environmental and economic strains on the world’s poorest communities)

 - Increase financial literacy